tensorflow/tensorflow/tensorflow/tensorboard/http_api.md

 Note that runs without any audio tags are included as keys with value the empty array.

+## `/data/plugin/graphs/runs`

+Returns a list of runs that have associated graphs.

+For example:

+    ["train"]

-## `/data/graph?run=foo&limit_attr_size=1024&large_attrs_key=key`
+## `/data/plugin/graphs/graph?run=foo&limit_attr_size=1024&large_attrs_key=key`

-Returns the graph definition for the given run in gzipped pbtxt format.
+Returns the graph definition for the given run in pbtxt format.
 The graph is composed of a list of nodes, where each node is a specific TensorFlow operation which takes as inputs other nodes (operations).

 The query parameters `limit_attr_size` and `large_attrs_key` are optional.